 |Key budget document||Document purpose and contents||Fiscal year assessed||Document content score|

-The Democratic Republic of Congo’s transparency score of 33 in the 2019 OBS is near its score in 2017.
+Democratic Republic of Congo’s transparency score of 42 in the OBS 2021 is moderately higher than its score in 2019.

-The Democratic Republic of Congo has a public participation score of 31 (out of 100).
+Democratic Republic of Congo has a public participation score of 35 (out of 100).